-The Report focuses primarily on operations wholly owned and/or directly managed by Datapulse.
-This includes our Investment Business in Singapore as well as a portion of our Property Business, specifically the management of our hotel, TLMC, in Seoul, South Korea.
-Information in this report covers our financial year dated 1 August 2021 to 31 July 2022 ("FY2022"), and relevant historical performance data has been included for comparison where available.
+This Report focuses primarily on operations wholly owned and/or directly managed by Datapulse.
+This includes our Investment Business located in Singapore, and segments of our Property Business - particularly the management of our hotel, Travelodge Myeongdong City Hall ("TLMC"), in Seoul, South Korea.
+Information in this report covers our financial year dated 1 August 2022 to 31 July 2023 ("FY2023"), and relevant historical performance data has been included for comparison where available.

 We have not sought external assurance for this Report.
-All performance data presented in this Report has been extracted from internal information systems and original records, and we have relied on internal verification to ensure the accuracy of the Report.
+However, CLA Global TS Risk Advisory Pte Ltd ("CLA"), the internal auditor of the Company had conducted an internal review of the sustainability reporting process of the Group during FY2023.
+All performance data presented in this Report are derived from internal data systems and original records, and we have relied on internal verification to ensure the accuracy of the Report.